 Make your own bubble bath and face mask

-So, if you want to save some money, skip the chemicals, and get creative, then you could have a go at making your own bubble bath.
-The only ingredients you need are castile soap, glycerin, distilled water, and essential oils – and the process itself is quite straightforward.
+So, if you want to save some money, skip the chemicals, and get creative, why not have a go at making your own bubble bath?
+The only ingredients you’ll need are castile soap, glycerin, distilled water, and essential oils – and the process itself is quite straightforward.

 To find out what to do next, have a read of this guide from The Guardian, which will explain how to make four different types of bubble bath: sweet dreams bubble bath, cold season bubble bath, pure sunshine bubble bath, and love potion bubble bath.

-If you fancy making your own face mask too, there are plenty of ideas in this article from Marie Claire (the stress relief face mask and the cocoa dream hydration mask come top of our list!).
+If you fancy making your own face mask too, there are plenty of ideas in this article from Marie Claire.

 8. Declutter and reorganise your home